 Best Way to Study for LSAT

 Everyone is different.
-However you learn, there are a few basic principles to preparing for the LSAT.
-These will set you up for success.
+However, there are a few basic principles to preparing for the LSAT that will set you up for success.

 Studying for the LSAT is a Long Term Undertaking